 Millions are affected by vision loss that cannot be corrected, yet it is quite rare that someone with a high profile is willing to openly share their experience.
 In 1998, Henry Grunwald, the former managing editor of Time magazine and editor and chief of Time, Inc., published a memoir describing the ways age-related macular disease imposed on life as he knew it.
 The title, “Twilight: Losing Sight, Gaining Insight,” gave us the first clue, that Henry was, despite the challenges, working things out.

-Four decades later, in a somewhat similar fashion, Frank Bruni, New York Times journalist and author, is sharing his personal experience losing sight suddenly to a stroke of the eye.
+Two decades later, in a somewhat similar fashion, Frank Bruni, New York Times journalist and author, is sharing his personal experience losing sight suddenly to a stroke of the eye.
 From his first insightful column on the subject, titled “Am I Going Blind?,” we learn that Frank, like Henry, is acquiring a new outlook.
 Frank Bruni speaks to us in a way that is compelling, whether you know vision loss intimately or not.
-He is also writing a book about the life-changing experience, which will be published in 2021.
+He is also writing a book about the life-changing experience, which will be published in 2022.

 A stroke of the eye is referred to by the acronym “NAION” for non-arteritic anterior ischemic optic neuropathy which refers to loss of blood flow to the optic nerve (the connection between the eye and the brain).
 This condition typically causes sudden vision loss in one eye, without any pain.
 There is a 20% chance it will happen in the other eye, which you hope and pray is not the case.
 There is currently no treatment to reverse the loss or restore the sight.